makersacademy/bowling-challenge/README.md

 Week 5 Makers Academy weekend challenge - build an app that counts the scores of a game of 10 pin bowling, in Javascript.

+## To run this program
+1. Clone this repo
+2. Type `open index.html` from the command line and click on the button that corresponds to the number of pins you knocked down.
+You will see a running total being displayed, as well as a record of your scores printed to the screen.
+This is a work in progress, so if you prefer you can run the program using the console in your Chrome Dev Tools.
+To do so, follow the steps below:
+3. Copy and paste the code from the 'game.js' file into the console.
+3. Type `game = new Game();`
+4. Input rolls using the following function: `game.inputRolls(x)`, replacing `x` for the number of pins you knocked down.
+5. Type `game` and hit enter in order to see the current status of the game (e.g. the number of frames you have played, or the total score).

+## To test this program
+1. Clone this repo
+2. Type `open SpecRunner.html` from the command line.

 ## Rules of Bowling

 ### Strikes